baendlorel/archiver/README.md

 ### option: --message/-m

-You can tell why you archive it by using this option.
+You can specify your archiving reason by using this option.

 ```bash
 arv put <item> --message xxx